Fad Diets? Forget it! Lifelong Portion Control

 - In some cases, you are asked to purchase meal plans, packaged meals, or supplements

 In the past several years, we’ve seen a lot of fad diets gaining popularity overnight.
 Some of them can have adverse health effects and can be dangerous to your health.
-Some examples include the 3-day diet, 5 bite diet, 17-day diet, air diet, apple cider vinegar diet, cabbage soup diet, detox diet, grapefruit diet, the Dukan diet, lemon detox diet, Atkins diet, ketogenic diet, the zone diet, and the list goes on.
+Some examples include the 3-day diet, 5 bite diet, 17-day diet, air diet, apple cider vinegar diet, cabbage soup diet, grapefruit diet, the Dukan diet, lemon detox diet, Atkins diet, ketogenic diet, the zone diet, and the list goes on.

 Fad diets essentially help you lose weight fast, but that weight will quickly come back as soon as you are back to your old eating habits.
 That is the biggest disadvantage of fad diets, as you are not getting long-term results and you are not supporting healthy lifestyles.
 With that in mind, here are some quick thoughts on why fad diets are bad.